Tips to help kids beat weekend brain drain is a sponsored post

 #5 Have simple, fun and stimulating activities READY TO GO!

-What are some Tips to help kids weekend brain drain?
+What are some of your Tips to help kids avoid that weekend brain drain?